Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Introduction

-Magnetic fields in planetary bodies originate from internal dynamos (e.g.\ Earth’s core) or external forcing (e.g.\ Jupiter’s field on Europa) and often display complex spatial and temporal variability.
+Planetary magnetic fields originate from internal dynamos (e.g.\ Earth’s core) or external forcing (e.g.\ Jupiter’s field on Europa) and often display complex spatial and temporal variability.
 On the short oscillation timescales considered here (hours), the imposed field is taken steady.
-Its strength is characterised by the Lundquist number $Lu_\omega=V_A L_\eta/(\sqrt{2}\eta_f)$, where $V_A=B_0/\sqrt{\rho_f \mu_f}$ is the Alfv\'en velocity and $\rho_f$, $\mu_f$ are the fluid density and magnetic permeability \citep{dormy2007mathematical}.
-This parameter compares the resistive timescale ($L_\eta^2/\eta_f$) with the Alfv\'en timescale ($L_\eta/V_A$) over a skin depth $L_\eta$.
+Its strength is characterised by the Lundquist number $Lu_\omega=\tilde{V}_A L_\eta/(\sqrt{2}\eta_f)$, where $\tilde{V}_A=\tilde{B}_0/\sqrt{\rho_f \mu_f}$ is the Alfv\'en velocity related to the typical amplitude $\tilde{B}_0$ of the field through the fluid density $\rho_f$ and magnetic permeability $\mu_f$ \citep{dormy2007mathematical}.
+This number compares the resistive timescale $L_\eta^2/\eta_f$ with the Alfv\'en timescale $L_\eta/\tilde{V}_A$ over a magnetic skin depth $L_\eta$.
 BG95 instead use $\Lambda=Lu_\omega^2$, with $\Lambda<1$ corresponding to diffusive behaviour (magnetic skin layer) and $\Lambda>1$ to Alfv\'en-wave emission.
-Most planets and moons lie in the diffusive regime (figure \ref{fig:planets}b), especially subsurface oceans with low conductivity ($\approx1\,\mathrm{S/m}$) and weak external forcing, while Earth lies near the transition \citep{personnettaz2025damping}.
+Most planets and moons lie in the diffusive regime (figure~\ref{fig:planets}b), especially subsurface oceans with low conductivity ($\approx1\,\mathrm{S/m}$) and weak external forcing, while Earth lies near the transition \citep{personnettaz2026ohmic}.
 Electrical properties may differ between fluid and solid domains: metallic cores are comparably conducting in both phases, outer solid regions may be insulating or conducting, and subsurface-ocean boundaries are typically insulating.
-Arbitrary properties in each domain is therefore considered in this work.
+Accordingly, the magnetic field experienced by the fluid can differ markedly from an externally imposed field owing to magnetic shielding and permeability contrasts.
+The present framework relates the internal field acting on the fluid to an arbitrary externally imposed field while accounting for arbitrary conductivity and permeability contrasts across the solid-fluid interfaces.

-Six ingredients govern the problem: the oscillation type (polar or equatorial), confinement (bounded or unbounded), fluid viscosity (inviscid or viscous), rotation, electrical properties of the three domains (inner solid sphere, fluid shell, outer solid shell), and the imposed magnetic field.
-As reviewed below, no previous study incorporates all these effects simultaneously.
-We therefore examine their coupled influence on the drag force, filling this gap.
+The problem combines six physical ingredients: oscillation type, confinement, viscosity, rotation, electromagnetic contrasts and magnetic forcing.
+Existing theories describe only restricted regions of this parameter space (table~\ref{tab:mainTheoryContributions}).
+The objective is to derive a unified analytical framework providing explicit closed-form predictions across the asymptotic regimes relevant to planetary and laboratory MHD systems (figure~\ref{fig:reg}).
+We additionally derive an explicit closed-form solution to the bounded oscillatory Stokes problem (appendix~\ref{sec:ExpStoU}), valid from the slow to the rapid-oscillation limit and from thin to thick gaps.
+The B74 predictions for the flow and added-mass coefficient are validated by \textsc{dns} (section~\ref{sec:InvBulkBusse}).